 - Muscle weakness – Can increase muscle weakness as a side effect

-- Psychiatric illness including depression – Can cause depression, hallucinations and solemness and make an existing condition worse.
+- Psychiatric illness, including depression – Can cause depression, hallucinations and solemness and make an existing condition worse.

 - Hepatic and renal impairment – The medicine can interfere with the body’s renal system and prevent it from functioning as it should.
 Indications are to avoid completely if the condition is severe 2

-WARNING: Darkweb prescription drugs and ‘legal highs’ are often counterfeit drugs and are not FDA approved.
+WARNING: Darkweb prescription drugs and ‘legal highs’ are often counterfeit drugs and are not FDA-approved.
 They may contain any number of ingredients.
 Any one of which you may react to adversely.

-The most common side effects of Ambien
+The most common side effects of Ambien are

 - Abdominal pain

 - Impaired concentration

 - Drowsiness that continues into the next day